lnabzdyk/persecution-site/_posts/2017-10-01-article-post.md

 ---
-layout: default
+layout: article
 title:  Hope for the Middle East
 date:   2017-10-01
 opening: In the summer of 2011, Musalaha held an Israeli-Palestinian summer camp attended by seventy Palestinian and Israeli children from Christian families.
 A visitor shares poignant observations...
 ---

+## Hope for the Middle East

+October 1, 2017

->At that time the disciples came to Jesus and asked, “Who, then, is the greatest in the kingdom of heaven?”
+> ## At that time the disciples came to Jesus and asked, “Who, then, is the greatest in the kingdom of heaven?”
 He called a little child to him, and placed the child among them.
 And he said: “Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.
 Matthew 18:1-3
->

 In the summer of 2011, Musalaha held an Israeli-Palestinian summer camp attended by seventy Palestinian and Israeli children from Christian families.
 A visitor shares poignant observations: